 Just like intermittent fasting and meal planning make a strong team, fasting and working out get along much better if you pack as much nutrition as you can into your eating window.

 Get protein to stimulate muscle synthesis.
 Eat carbohydrates to power your engine.
-Veggies, calcium-rich foods, and healthy fats will smooth the road to recovery (protein and carbs help here too, tbh).
+Veggies, calcium-rich foods, and healthy fats will smooth the road to recovery (protein and carbs also help here, tbh).

-If you need a hand on the ins-n-outs of how to meal plan, we gotcha covered.
+If you need a hand on the ins and outs of how to meal plan, we gotcha covered.

 1. Don’t worry about doing it perfectly